graphsignal/graphsignal-python/README.md

 ### Data monitoring

-Data is automatically monitored for auto-instrumented libraries.
+Data, such as prompts and completions, is automatically monitored for auto-instrumented libraries.
 To track data metrics and record data profiles for other cases, [`Span.set_data()`](https://graphsignal.com/docs/reference/python-api/#graphsignalspanset_data) method can be used.

 ```python
 with graphsignal.start_trace('predict') as span: